PTUA logo

 Any man who rides a bus to work after the age of 30 can count himself a failure in life.

----Margaret Thatcher, former British PM
+—attributed to Margaret Thatcher, former British PM

 What will I do for public transport?
 I will improve the economy so you can find good enough work to be able to afford a car.

----George W Bush, US President, campaign speech
+—George W Bush, US President, campaign speech

-It's not uncommon for users of Melbourne's barely-functional public transport system to be taunted by friends and work colleagues with all-too-familiar jibes: "You're not a dinkum Aussie if you don't drive a car" or "Public transport, that's something they use in socialist countries" or "Get sold any good drugs this morning?"
+Not too long ago it was common for users of Melbourne’s barely-functional public transport system to be taunted by friends and work colleagues with all-too-familiar jibes: “You’re not a dinkum Aussie if you don’t drive a car” or “Public transport, that’s something they use in socialist countries” or “Get sold any good drugs this morning?”

 Thus, for nearly half a century the view has persisted in Melbourne's transport planning circles that public transport is only for